105 Wondrous Facts about Washington, D.C.

 Professional sports teams from Washington DC

-• The Wizards made four NBA Finals, and finally won in 1978.
+68. The Wizards made four NBA Finals and finally won in 1978.

-• The Washington Wizards have had a total of 28 playoff appearances, won four conference titles and seven division titles.
+69. The Washington Wizards have made 28 playoff appearances, won four conference titles, and won seven division titles.

-• D.C United played their home matches at Kennedy Memorial Stadium before moving to Audi Field.
-The DC Defenders also play there.
+70. D.C.
+United played its home matches at Kennedy Memorial Stadium before moving to Audi Field, where the DC Defenders also play.

-• From 1996 through to 2000, D.C United won eight of their twelve major titles with players such as Ben Olsen, Marco Etcheverry, Roy Lassiter, Raúl Díaz Arce, Jaime Moreno, Eddie Pope, and head coach Bruce Arena.
+71. From 1996 through 2000, D.C.
+United won eight of their twelve major titles with players such as Ben Olsen, Marco Etcheverry, Roy Lassiter, Raúl Díaz Arce, Jaime Moreno, Eddie Pope, and head coach Bruce Arena.

-• Four numbers have been retired by the Capitals in honor of the following players: Yvon Labre, Mike Gartner, Dale Hunter, and Rod Langway.
+72. The Capitals have retired four Numbers in honor of the following players: Yvon Labre, Mike Gartner, Dale Hunter, and Rod Langway.

 A hockey game and cheering crowd inside Capital One Arena in Washington DC